denten-books/plain-text/40-screen.md

 > 620, 622-627) [@fish_digital_2012]

 Whether too discrete or too continuous, critics agree on the danger of digitization.
-Digital being follows determinism and mechanization as the opponent to humanism.
-Whether it is Plato discussing the role of writing in *Phaedrus*, or Fish discussing the development of digital humanities through Milton, critics worry that successive modes of representation fail to weave the human experience into the fabric of new media.
-New media thus always retreats from some previously constructed category of the human, with one audience applauding the liberatory, post-human potential of the motion and the other lamenting its potential for destruction and demise.
-A vision of humanity is always at stake, with all its spiritual and political consequences.
+Digital being follows determinism and mechanization as an opponent to humanism.
+Whether it is Plato discussing the role of writing in *Phaedrus*, or Fish discussing the development of digital humanities through Milton, critics worry that emergent modes of representation will fail to weave the human experience into their fabric.
+New media is often depicted as departing from some previously constructed category of the human, with one audience applauding its trans-human potential for liberation and the other lamenting its anti-human potential for demise and destruction.
+A conversation about media modalities, unlike any other, is quick to slide into ethics, aesthetics, politics.

 Because apprehension is grounded in the physical capabilities of human perception, new media affect the very notion of what it means to be human.
 I